OpenOCL/openocl.github.io/_api/v6/ocl_variable.md

 ---
 version: 6
-name: OclVariable
+name: ocl.Variable
-title: OclVariable
+title: ocl.Variable
-description: The OclVariable type(or CasadiVariable in the CasADi backend) is the basic structure to retrieve, store, modify structured optimization variables.
+description: The ocl.Variable type is the basic structure to retrieve, store, modify structured optimization variables.
 You can access subvariables by their name like the state trajectory or the control variables.
 parameters: ~
 position: 30
 returns: ~